Running Terms: 85 Words Every Runner Should Know

 An out-and-back route takes you from your starting point along a course to a turnaround point, which marks the halfway point of your run.

-Overtraining syndrome occurs when your training exceeds the capacity of your body to recover.
+Overtraining syndrome occurs when your training exceeds your body’s capacity to recover.

-Your training volume or intensity can cause too much stress on your body, especially in the context of the rest of your life’s stressors.
+Your training volume or intensity can cause excessive stress on your body, especially in the context of other stressors in your life.

 Symptoms can include physical and mental manifestations, such as sluggishness, low energy, appetite changes, hormonal imbalances, difficulty sleeping, irritability or other mood changes, compromised immunity, and reduced athletic performance.

-Your pace refers to how fast you are running, usually in terms of how long it would take you to run a mile or a kilometer at the speed you are running.
+Your pace refers to how fast you are running, usually measured by how long it would take you to run a mile or a kilometer at that speed.

 For example, if you run at a 9-minute pace, you cover one mile every 9 minutes.